vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 All of these are solved by **single-file components** with a `.vue` extension, made possible with build tools such as Webpack or Browserify.

-Here's a simple example of a file we'll call `Hello.vue`:
+Here's an example of a file we'll call `Hello.vue`:

 <img src="/images/vue-component.png" style="display: block; margin: 30px auto">